oroinc/documentation/user_doc/back_office/system/integrations/zendesk_integration.rst

    If the box is left unselected, data from Zendesk is loaded into the Oro application, but changes performed within it are not loaded back into Zendesk.

-6. If the two-way synchronization is enabled, define the priority used for the conflict resolution (e.g. if the same customer details were edited from the both OroCRM and Zendesk):
+6. If the two-way synchronization is enabled, define the priority used for the conflict resolution (e.g., if the same customer details were edited from both Oro application and Zendesk):

    * **Remote wins** --- Zendesk data is applied to both Zendesk and the Oro application.
    * **Local wins** --- Oro application data is applied to both Zendesk and Oro the application.